 Cold therapy should be used on new injuries within 24 to 48 hours.
 It is crucial for reducing inflammation, swelling, pain which is the body’s response to tissue damage and pain.
 The cold will help to numb the area, thereby slowing circulation to the injured area and reducing fluid buildup in the area.

 Ideally, cold therapy wrap should encompass the entire area of inflammation.
 Your pet may not like cold therapy because of the unpleasant sensation.
-It is normal for the skin to look on a red slightly irritated look.
+It is normal for the skin to appear slightly red and irritated.
+Remember to protect exposed skin from direct hot or cold packs.
 White or firm skin indicates the damage to the skin is taking place and ice therapy needs to be stopped immediately.
 Apply the ice to the area for 20 minutes at a time, stop to examine the skin every 5-10 minutes.

 When to use Cold Therapy on your pet?